Bedford Tigers

 Bedford Tigers RLFC is a rugby league club based in Bedford, England.
 The first team plays in the Southern Conference, with a second team in the East Premier League.
-The Tigers are a fore running club in the amateur game in the south of England and continue to push boundaries of what can be achieved in the sport both on and off the field.
-As a club, Bedford Tigers have moved to their own ground in 2018 and boast two senior sides as well as two junior sides, a satellite programme and proposed schools program too.
+As a club, Bedford Tigers have moved to their own ground in 2018 and have two senior sides as well as two junior sides, a satellite programme and proposed schools program too.

 History

 Rugby league was played in Bedford from 1997 until the summer of 2002 under the control of the Bedford Swifts rugby union club who operated a league team in the Rugby League Conference.
 However, the Swifts decided at the conclusion of the 2002 summer season to cease operations.

 In 2004 Bedford Tigers RLFC was founded and competed in the London League.
 The Tigers only fielded one team but moved up into the Eastern Division of the Rugby League Conference in 2005.

 In 2006 the Tigers first team were crowned champions of the Eastern Division after defeating St Ives Roosters in the regional grand final.
 A feat they replicated the following year too.
 The Tigers first team moved into the stronger Midlands Premier before trying the Rugby League Conference South Premier in 2009 and finished in fifth place.

 In 2015 Tigers became "Triple Crown" Champions and secured the 2015 East RL league as well as East RL 9s and Cup double, a feat that has yet to be matched.
 This was by far the Tigers most successful season both on and off the field.

 In 2016 Tigers Tigers came top of the East RL but lost in the play off final.
 However, they retained the East RL Cup and 9s trophies for the second year in a row.
 Tigers went on to become finalists in the league play off final in 2017 and 2018, retaining the East RL Cup again in 2017, and again in 2018 for an unprecedented fourth time in a row.
 In the five seasons from 2014 to 2018, Bedford Tigers had made the final of every competition they entered.

-In 2019 Bedford Tigers gained inclusion into the new Southern Conference, the fourth tier of Rugby League, where on their debut season finished fourth.
+In 2019 Bedford Tigers gained inclusion into the new Southern Conference League, the fourth tier of Rugby League, where on their debut season finished fourth.

 In 2020 Bedford Tigers for the first time in their history, competed in the Challenge Cup away to 2019 Cumberland Cup winners Distington.

+In July 2024, the club applied to join League 1 in the 2025 season, but were unsuccessful as the Rugby Football League approved the application submitted by Goole Vikings instead.